-A college report, an official high school transcript (or equivalent), and official transcript(s) from every college/university attended are required.
+An official high school transcript (or equivalent, such as a GED), official transcript(s) from every college/university attended, and a college report are required.

-- Request official transcripts from every college/university from which you have earned credit.
+- Request official transcripts from every college/university attended.

 - A mid-term grade report is not required for transfer admission.

-Give school personnel ample time to complete and send the forms prior to the March 15 application deadline.
-It is your responsibility to ensure that we receive official copies of all transcripts.
+- Give school personnel ample time to complete and send the forms prior to the March 15 application deadline.
+It is your responsibility to ensure that we receive official copies of all college transcripts.